 These teachers and NTU faculty members are honoured at the NTU Convocation.
 The teachers are also recognised for their inspirational teaching by having individual S$5,000 cash grants established in their names.
 Each honoured teacher can nominate a student from their junior colleges, polytechnics or equivalent institutions to receive the S$5,000 grant upon admission to NTU.

-The award winners will be announced in June 2019.
+The winners will be announced in early July.